 Other factors at work here include the Renewalist lack of liturgy and structure in their mystical existential environment.
 Judaism is one of the options looked at to fill this void.
 There is a small but influential body within various Renewalist communities that seek to imitate Jewish customs or directly integrate them into their faith system.
 This expression is distinct in some Charismatic and Third-Wave Christians.4

 For the Renewalist, Palestinians are classified with the greater Arab population.
 The Arabs are considered antagonists in their prophetic narrative.
 For this reason, Palestinians, and Palestinian Christians in particular, are largely ignored in any of their dialogue.

 This attitude has to change.

 The Renewalist movement and the Israeli Government

 The Israeli Government is aware of the Renewalist unwavering theology about the Jews and Israel.
 They see both a financially and politically rewarding relationship with little strings attached.
 The Government of Israel has diligently built positive relations with them to ensure continued support.
-Their relationship with Renewalists does not always sit well within Jewish circles and is viewed often with deep suspicion.
+However, the political relationship with Renewalists does not always sit well within Jewish religious circles and is often viewed with deep suspicion.

 and Christian Zionism, by Dr. Ninan Koshy.

 - Christ at the Checkpoint Conferences sponsored bi-annually by Bethlehem College, looks for an equitable relationship.
 Christian Zionists argue that it has a Palestinian bias.

 Image with Balfour statement is used with permission from dreamstime.com.
 “The Balfour Declaration was a public statement issued by the British government during World War I announcing support for the establishment of a “national home for the Jewish people” in Palestine. . .”5